grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 When the depth gauge showed the sail was under, Percy raised up the scope.
 As it came level with her eyes, she leaned into the viewfinder and started slowly scanning a full circle around the _Prospect_.
 She paid particular attention to the rear quarters, trying to see if she could catch a glimpse of the _Grackle_ behind.
 The sub would be harder to spot from the lower vantage of periscope depth, particularly with all the traffic in the channel, but Percy felt running submerged would be safer than cruising on the surface.

 The pursuing sub was not within visual range.
-It was possible it had gotten stuck again while navigating one of the other shallow spots in Sir Trelew's shortcut.
+It was possible it had gotten stuck again while navigating one of the other shallow spots in Sir Piero's shortcut.
 Percy wondered if the _Prospect_ might be free and clear to head out to sea.
 But she was still going to use every tactic she could put together to get away discreetly.

 She focused the periscope forward and spoke without pulling back from the viewfinder.
 "Hemi, there's a big fuckin' outward bound cargo hauler about a quarter mile up the channel.
 I think I want to put the _Prospect_ under it, and hide in its shadow until we're well the fuck out."